-A. For 7(a), CLP, 7(a) Small Loan (non-PLP) and CAPLines (non-PLP), the lender may request modifications to the terms and conditions of the Authorization at any time after approval.
-All modification requests through final disbursement must be

-- 1. Submit a written request to the LGPC that includes the name of the lender, name of the lending officer, phone number, fax number, name of the borrower, SBA Loan Number and the following information: - a) How it is now; - b) How it should be; and - c) Why justification for the change and any supporting documentation. - 2.
+- A. For 7(a), CLP, S/RLA, SLA (non-delegated) and CAPLines (non-delegated), the lender may request modifications to the terms and conditions of the Authorization at any time after approval.
+All modification requests through final disbursement must be approved by the LGPC.
+(For EWCP loans, submit the request to the appropriate USEAC.)
+To request a modification: - 1.
+Submit a written request to the LGPC that includes the name of the lender, name of the lending officer, phone number, fax number, name of the borrower, SBA Loan Number and the following information: - a) How it is now; - b) How it should be; and - c) Why justification for the change and any supporting documentation. - 2.
 Post-approval modifications (except EWCP loans) should be sent by e-mail to 7aLoanMod@sba.gov or by fax to 916-735-1975. - 3.
 After final disbursement, modification requests must be sent to the appropriate CLSC.
-(For EWCP loans, submit requests to the appropriate USEAC.) - B. For PLP (including 7(a) Small Loans PLP and PLP-CAPLines), PLP-EWCP, SBA Express and Export Express loans, the lender is responsible for modifying the authorization under its delegated authority and must document its file with a written explanation that includes justification for the change and any supporting documentation.
+(For EWCP loans, submit requests to the appropriate USEAC.) - B. For PLP (including SLA and PLP-CAPLines), PLP-EWCP, SBA Express, Export Express and Patriot Express loans, the lender may modify the authorization under its delegated authority but must document its file with a written explanation that includes justification for the change and any supporting documentation.